 Route signs indicate different types of roadways.

-Traffic Light Signals
+Traffic-Control Signals

-Light signals are used at intersections where traffic volume is high.
+Traffic-control signals are used at intersections where traffic volume is high.
 Signals promote safety and orderly flow of traffic.
 If a traffic signal is not functioning, treat the intersection as you would an uncontrolled intersection.